AI Agent Management

 A skill is a reusable workflow.
 It only becomes a skill after it has proven useful enough to repeat.

 That distinction matters.
 Not every good idea deserves to become a process.
-LifeOS tries to separate experiments from durable operating knowledge.
+LifeOS separates experiments from durable operating knowledge.

-• Revenue: offer strategy, target selection, buyer evidence, prospect research, outreach assets, and learning reviews.
+• Revenue: offer strategy, target selection, buyer evidence, GTM execution, pipeline generation, qualification, quote-to-cash context, retention/expansion signals, and learning reviews.

-• Content: site strategy, article roadmaps, operator notes, SEO decisions, and publishing tasks.
+• Content: site strategy, article roadmaps, field notes, SEO decisions, and publishing tasks.

-• Prospecting: company research, purchase-intent signals, artifact briefs, outreach drafts, and quality reviews.
+• Prospecting: company research, purchase-intent signals, pipeline hypotheses, artifact briefs, outreach drafts, and quality reviews.

 • Systems: repositories, infrastructure, Telegram, Railway, and content-management boundaries.